deepinv/deepinv/docs/source/deepinv.denoisers.rst

 transformations sampled uniformly at random in the group, making the denoiser a Monte-Carlo estimator of the exact equivariant denoiser.

+The library also features :class:`deepinv.models.AliasFreeDenoiser`, an efficient translation-equivariant denoiser using blocks introduced by Karras et al.
+(2021) and Michaeli et al. (2023).

 .. autosummary::
    :toctree: stubs
    :template: myclass_template.rst
    :nosignatures:

    deepinv.models.EquivariantDenoiser
+   deepinv.models.AliasFreeDenoiser

 .. _adversarial-networks:
 Adversarial Networks